-Incorporated in 2002, the European Chamber of Commerce in Hong Kong (ECC) is a non-governmental business interest group.
-The ECC is a ‘Chamber of Chambers’ with its membership comprising 12 European national chambers based in Hong Kong and 1 in Macau.
-The chairmen and women of these chambers make up the ECC board of directors.
+Initiated in 1997, the European Chamber of Commerce in Hong Kong (ECC) is a non-governmental business interest group.
+The ECC is a ‘Chamber of Chambers’ with its membership comprising 15 European Chambers based in Hong Kong and 1 in Macau.
+The appointed representatives of these chambers make up the ECC board of directors.

 The ECC’s key objectives are to:

 - Provide a channel of communication within European chambers in Hong Kong and economical circles.